 The integrated control system monitors the system and regulates fan speed to control boiler output.
 This allows the boiler to deliver only the amount of heat energy required and nothing more.
-The system can be further enhanced by installing an indirect water heater to provide domestic hot water.

 The control can regulate the output of multiple boilers through its cascade system function.
 The cascade system is capable of connecting up to eight boilers together in such a way that they function as one boiler system.
 This allows for greater turn down ratios and provides systematic control of the multiple boilers in an installation to minimize downtime and maximize efficiency.